Riyah-Raqib/MQB-personal-copy/content/notebooks/Appendix-Assessment.md

-# TMQB Coursework Assessment
+# MQB Coursework Assessment

-Here are the guidelines for assessment of any coursework based on the TMQB materials.
+Here are the guidelines for assessment of any coursework based on the MQB materials.

 Assessment may be through computer-based tests, or individual or group/team-based practicals.